ebuyakin/maichat/src/tutorial/tutorial-content.md

 ### Adding More Models

 By default, MaiChat includes only the most popular and relevant models from each provider.
-However, you can add any other official model from OpenAI, Anthropic, or Google.
+However, you can add any other official model from OpenAI, Anthropic, Google, or xAI.

-**Important:** You can only add models from the three supported providers.
+**Important:** You can only add models from the four supported providers.
 You cannot add models from other providers or use custom/fine-tuned models (those typically have different API endpoints).

 **How to add a model:**